ApnikaPanika/ApnikaPanika/README.md

 Young programmer, who is really passionate about it! <img src="https://cdn-icons-png.flaticon.com/512/742/742751.png" width="18" height="18"/>

 PS.
-If you want to play cssbattle or chess  with me, i'm always up for challenge!
+If you want to play cssbattle or chess  with me, I'm always up for challenge!

 ### 🧰 Toolbox